-Here are 7 sneaky reasons your home is not/may not sell.
+Here are 7 sneaky reasons your home may not sell!

 For many real estate buyers, the first glimpse at a home is online.
 The photos included in a listing can make them schedule a showing or move on to the next one.
 Buyers who aren’t seeing your home won’t buy it, and photography is the first step to getting them in the door (literally!)
 Make sure your photos are well lit and show every room in the house.
 More is more in this case.
 Take pictures of small details and close ups of areas you believe are the best part of your home.
 Also this is why it’s so important for your Realtor to hire a professional photographer who knows the right pictures to take.
 Ensure your listing has a virtual tour, people first want to see if it’s worth their time to check out your home in person.

 How many potential buyers are cruising by your home without scheduling a viewing?
 If you have an unmaintained or boring yard, cluttered front porch or trash strewn about, the answer to that question may be a high number!
 Curb appeal gets those potential homeowners to stop in and gives them a lasting first impression of your home.
 Make sure your yard is uncluttered – pick up trash and toys laying around.
 Plant a few flowers and trim hedges and bushes.
 Re-mulch or add pebbles to your landscaping to freshen up the look.
 Don’t forget the front door – adding an extra coat of paint can do wonders!

 Homeowners are often not in tune with the natural scent of their home.
 What smells fine to you might be off-putting to your potential buyers.
 Beware of animal smells, diaper pails and smoke, which can give your buyers a negative opinion of your home.
 Light some candles or put a cookies in the oven for a fresh-baked fragrance.
 Run a diffusers to make your home smell fresh and clean.